Skip to content

 Is Nivea an ethical brand of skincare?

-Nivea, a skincare and sun protection brand owned by Beiersdorf AG and Maxingvest AG, is one of the brands independently researched by The Good Shopping Guide.
-The brand receives a Good Shopping Guide score in our Ethical Skincare Ratings Table and therefore does not meet our ethical benchmark.
+Nivea, a Health & Beauty brand owned by Beiersdorf AG and Maxingvest AG, is one of the brands independently researched by The Good Shopping Guide.
+The brand receives a low Good Shopping Guide score in our Ethical Skincare Ratings Table and therefore does not meet our ethical benchmark.

 We encourage other companies in the Skincare sector to push for change and consider the welfare, and the sustainable and ethical treatment of the Environment, Animals, and People.